 We have been leading the development of biometric algorithms ever since we started.
-This means that we can now present the industry’s fastest response time from touch to identification and authentication (≤ 0.2 seconds on average).
-To us at Fingerprints, security is very important, and we are leading efforts for development and standardization in this area.
+Today we can present the industry's fastest response time from touch to identification and authentication and the world's first iris recognition solutions for mass-market consumer devices.
+Security is very important to us, and we are leading efforts for development and standardization in this area.

 Fingerprints’ patented Distinct Area Detection (DAD) algorithm is a feature-based algorithm that looks for things that are unique in its surroundings.
 In our application, the algorithm locates distinct areas in the three-dimensional fingerprint image derived from the sensor.

 The design of the fingerprint-recognition algorithm is crucial to the performance of an embedded system.
 Not only is the performance with respect to FRR and FAR affected, but the requirements of processor power and memory are strongly dependent upon the type of algorithm.
 Getting this right can help deliver a low-cost system with low power consumption that is suited to an embedded environment such as a smart card.
 Fingerprints’ focus in algorithm development is on the design of verification and identification algorithms based on the DAD method.